Stakeholder engagement and materiality

 Indirectly, if we include our client events in our total footprint, our impacts are transportation, waste, water and energy consumption, food and beverage and materials usage (communication and materials, audio-visual, etc).

-The restrictions due to the pandemic contributed to a significant drop in our carbon emissions in 2020.
-Our scope 1 and 2 emissions fell by 71%, while our scope 3 emissions were down 60%.
+The restrictions due to the pandemic contributed to a drop in our Scope 3 carbon emissions in 2021.
+While our scope 2 emissions increased by 12%, our scope 3 emissions were down 33%.

 Events bring people together and by their very nature have an impact on our talents, our suppliers, attendees and the communities where we operate.
 Our social aspects include labour practices, human rights, occupational health and safety, training and education, community citizenship and investment, communication and legacy.